 Making innovation in cancer treatment possible

 Funding for new but untested ideas is scarce.
 Without support from families, many promising therapies would struggle to move forward.
 The parents of a young boy who died of neuroblastoma when he was just 3 created a fundraising foundation in his name, the Ben Towne Pediatric Cancer Research Foundation, to hasten the development of better care and new cures.
 Funding from the foundation is underwriting the innovative immunotherapy approach to cancer treatment being developed at the Ben Towne Center for Childhood Cancer Research at Seattle Children’s Research Institute.
 The approach, led by center director Dr. Mike Jensen, involves reprogramming a child’s immune system to attack and kill cancer cells, potentially reducing or eliminating the need for radiation or chemotherapy.
+Read an update on this research.

 A new way of thinking about Tourette’s